TotalLinkSystems/GDS_Doorcontrol/README.md

     Change the default password immediately:

-        Use the side menu to navigate to AdminUser
+        Use the side menu to navigate to Admin User

-        Click the edit icon and set a new secure password
+        Change the password and (Optionally) username

 🧩 Adding Devices and Users